Z-Y00/Z-Y00.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: They/Them | PhD | Viterbi School of Engineering, USC
+subtitle: They/Them | PhD in Computer Engineering @ USC

 profile:
   align: right